krismwas/new-tech-explained/README.md

 # new-tech-explained

-This is tech blog for python ,django, flask
+This is a tech blog for python ,django, flask